adrianmejias/veil/README.md

 - [ ] Add GitHub Action for unit tests
 - [ ] Add requirements to README.md
 - [ ] Add API listing to README.md
+## Official Documentation

+TBD

+## Contributing

+Thank you for considering contributing to Testbench!
+You can read the contribution guide [here](CONTRIBUTING.md).

+## Code of Conduct

+In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

+## License

+Testbench is open-sourced software licensed under the [MIT license](LICENSE).